 I was able to convince him to swap our footwear since Lukla was still few kilometers away and I was concerned that his condition would worsen.
 My shoes were in fact a size larger than his but I thought his feet needed space to relax.
 If it wasn’t fully effective, I would like to think that it made him feel better.

 The hardest part was on the stretch from Pangboche to Tengboche which was mostly ascents with few flat recoveries.
-I could hear yak bells during the last few meters to Tengboche and it was as if I was racing with them who seemed to be oblivious of the challenges of the trail.
+I could hear yak bells during the last few meters to Tengboche.
+It was as if I was racing with them who seemed to be oblivious of the challenges of the trail.

 A total of 15 kilometers in seven hours, we reached Namche at almost 1600H and settled at Khumbu Lodge.

-With just a day away from Lukla, we agreed to purchase the air ticket online via Tara Air going to Kathmandu scheduled on the day after tomorrow.
-Before dusk, we found ourselves wandering around Namche Bazaar the last time and making fresh memories of the village before going down.
+With just a day away from Lukla, we agreed to purchase the air ticket online via Tara Air going to Kathmandu.
+We found a flight scheduled on the day after tomorrow.
+Before dusk, we found ourselves wandering around Namche Bazaar one last time.
+Making fresh memories of the village before going down.